Discovering different views about sustainability

 Before you discover the different views, think about your own stance…

-- What comes to mind for you when you think of sustainable living?
+- What comes to mind when you think of sustainable living?

 - What assumptions or beliefs do you bring to the issue?